 Price: $1,699 as configured, $999 (13.5-inch) | $1,299 (15-inch) starting

 So while the Microsoft Surface Laptop 4 is unquestionably the best Surface Laptop yet, the question of whether it’s the best laptop for you is a little trickier to answer.
+I should note also that it won a recommendation for best-sounding laptop in our Tom's Guide Awards 2021.
 Read on for our full Surface Laptop 4 review, which should (hopefully) help you solve that question.

 Microsoft Surface Laptop 4 review: Price and release date